|Learn how to provide affordable housing for all.

 Three reasons may help explain why:

 - Creating affordable housing goes beyond the communication, organizational, and interpersonal skills we have emphasized in this website.
 Those skills may be relevant here, but so are others.
 Affordable housing frequently means that new homes are going to be built.
-So while the affordable housing advocate may need to be excellent at human relations, that advocate may sometimes also need to have at least a passing familiarity with zoning, sewage systems, rocky foundations, proper insulation, and the high cost of lumber.
+So while the affordable housing advocate may need to be excellent at human relations, that advocate may sometimes also need to have at least a passing familiarity with zoning, building code, sewage systems, energy codes, rebates and incentives, and material costs.

 - Creating affordable housing often involves multiple constituencies and multiple social institutions.
 More is required than simply persuading or satisfying a few people or groups, or even the public at large.
 Affordable housing activities may need advocates to set the process in motion; developers to acquire the land; architects to design the homes; banks to finance them; local governments to approve the plans; businesses to sell the building materials; construction workers to do the actual building; building inspectors to monitor the construction; agents to sell the homes; and buyers to buy them.
 To understate the case, the creation of actual affordable housing units takes more than the efforts of a citizen or single group of citizens; it requires highly skilled coordination among many people.

 The material below focuses on actions to help create affordable housing that can be taken on different levels and by different groups.
-They represent a variety of ideas that have been successful in other communities, and could be successful in yours.
+They represent a variety of ideas that have been successful in other communities, and could be successful in yours too.

 We emphasize that there are many strategies for creating affordable housing, many pathways that can be taken.
-As just one example, in researching this section we used Google to find the phrase "creating affordable housing" and got 11.5 million hits.
-We cannot begin to describe all of them here, nor all the housing possibilities; but we can highlight the main action categories.
+Google the phrase "creating affordable housing" and you will get millions of hits.
+We cannot begin to describe all of them here, nor all the housing possibilities, but we can highlight the main action categories.

 The task for you as reader is to select those actions that are most appropriate for your own community setting, for your group, and for you personally.
 There is no one best answer here.
-Your own answer will depend upon your own time availability, as well as the other resources available in your community.
+Your own answer will depend upon your own time availability and interests, as well as the other resources available in your community.

 The actions below are arranged by category (citizen, local government, social agency, etc.), depending upon who might be most likely to be the primary initiator.
 Certain actions might be most appropriate for a citizen to take, others for local government or nongovernmental organizations.
 But we stress that these distinctions, while generally accurate, are loose and approximate.
 Some duplication and overlap exist.
 Many of the actions below can be taken by many different kinds of actors, and the listing below is simply a rough guide.